 Professor Alan Tate, former Chair of the CSLA Awards of Excellence Program, provides suggestions on how to prepare a submission to the Awards of Excellence program

-Professor Alan Tate has chaired the CSLA Awards of Excellence Committee since 2001.
+Professor Alan Tate chaired the CSLA Awards of Excellence Committee from 2001 to 2018.
 During that time, he has observed more than a dozen juries juries reviewing more than 600 entries.
 These suggestions are based on this experience, as well as comments from jurors, observers and award winners.

 The CSLA would like to thank Professor Tate for sharing his advice.